N0rthernL1ghts/wordpress/README.md

 ```

 This container can install plugins during container startup defined in environment variable WORDPRESS_PLUGIN_LIST

 If environment variable is left empty, or undefined, installer will skip.

+Plugins are not activated automatically; This is intentional.

 Usage example:
 ```